grdlo/Template-NodeJS-API/README.md

 $ git push origin master
 ```

-You can now develop your with the template base, for more information on how follow the used guide line of the template please check the **Development** Section
+You can now develop your API with the template base, for more information on how follow the used guide line of the template please check the **Development** Section

-You can user the following commands for launching the project (before starting, you need to define a mongodb uri in the config file `config/default.json`):
+You can use the following commands to launch the project (before starting, you need to define a mongodb uri in the config file `config/default.json`):
 ```Bash
 npm run coverage # Run the test coverage npm run start # Run the project